kidlat2024/kidlatnews/content/page/WTFPL 3.0.md

 - Finally, Line 9 specifies the terms and conditions.

 ````
-1         WHAT THE FUCK PUBLIC LICENSE (WTFPL)
+1  DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE (WTFPL)
 2                Version 3.0, April 2025
 3
 4 Copyright 2025 Leon Kidlat <https://kidl.at/wtfpl-3.0>
 5